 Add some easy to grab fruit like grapes or blueberries and you have a well-rounded lunch!

 For just a second, allow your child to pretend he or she is dining at a cafe and pack a small serving of homemade soup like Kate’s Chicken Vegetable in a stainless steel container or thermos.
 Add a small sandwich packed with egg or chicken salad OR your favorite nitrate- and preservative-free lunchmeat, homemade mayo and some real cheese, and your child might think they’ve walked into a gourmet deli and not the school cafeteria.

 Just like breakfast or dinner, lunches don’t always have to fit the same mold.
 Jazz things up a bit and while you’re making your morning smoothie, make an extra one for your child’s lunch?
 Use kefir, yogurt or whole milk as the base.
 You can easily customize the smoothie by adding a nut butter, bananas, any several other add-ons to make it a yummy and healthy treat.

 For great smoothie ideas & recipes, see here or visit Nourished & Nurtured for GAPS-friendly smoothie recipes!
 If you’re like me, your child might crave something crunchy as well at lunch.
 Crunchy raw veggies like carrots or celery, or homemade trail mix (see below) can satisfy the craving.

 Sides & Additional Snacks

-Depending on the appetite of your child, these lunches by themselves may or may not be enough to fill them up.
+Depending on the appetite of your child, these lunches alone may or may not be enough to fill them up.
 Make sure they’re not still hungry and begging their friend for their Cheetos by including any of the following snacks & sides: